Creating Your First Projection

 This step is very important because Snap will assume that the client or couple is spending $0 on their lifestyle until you fill in the desired Base Expenses amount.
 Enter this value on the Combined Planning page for a couple's projections.

-In the year where you wish to start entering the client's desired lifestyle spending (after-taxes), ensure that the radio button under the CFM Start Age column is selected.
+In the year where you want to start entering the client's desired lifestyle spending (after-taxes), ensure that the radio button under the CFM Start Age column is selected.
 The radio button indicates the year that automatic cash flow management (CFM) starts.

 To enter the Base Expenses annual values, click the first blue value in the Real dollar column and a pop-up window will appear, as shown above.
 Enter the desired amount in the text box and copy this down to the correct age.
 Click the blue checkmark to save this entry.
 Do not include any expenses in the Base Expenses value that have already been entered into the projections such as contributions to various accounts, mortgage payments, insurance premiums, etc. You may wish to review how the cash flow is calculated in Snap and the default logic used for automatic cash flow management.